 That is why insert decisions are usually clearest on stable, repeated work rather than on mixed trial work.
 The more repetitive the loss pattern, the easier it is to justify a replaceable-edge system.

-Inserts Usually Win First In Robust, Repeated Operations
+Inserts Win First in Robust, Repeated Operations

-- the tool size is large enough for insert geometry to be honest,
+- The tool size is large enough for insert geometry to be honest.

-- the work repeats often enough that edge replacement is routine,
+- The work repeats often enough that edge replacement is routine.

 That combination is common in turning, face milling, and larger milling operations.
 It is far less common in fine-detail work, miniature features, or highly mixed one-off jobs.
 This is why insert tooling often looks most natural where the geometry is robust and the wear pattern is ordinary.